Kāla in Candi Kidal, Java

 “Learn to canalize well your mental and physical energies and guard against wastage of your inner strength in mere sense-pleasures.”
 Gita Ch.
 3, sloka 34:

-The Kirtimukha mask, similarly hiding Reality, is present in all of us.
+The Kirtimukha mask is present in all of us.
 Spiritual aspirants are reminded of this stark reality and warned about its hidden power by the Kirtimukha image present everywhere in the temples.

 Well, what Shiva did in reply was simply to open that mystic third eye in the middle of his forehead, and puff! a lightning bolt hit the earth, and there was suddenly there a second demon, even larger than the first.
 He was a great lean thing with a lion-like head, hair waving to the quarters of the world, and his nature was sheer hunger.
 He had been brought into being to eat up the first, and was clearly fit to do so.
 The first thought: “So what do I do now?” and with a very fortunate decision threw himself upon Shiva’s mercy.

 Now it is a well-known theological rule that when you throw yourself on a god’s mercy the god cannot refuse to protect you; and so Shiva had now to guard and protect the first demon from the second.
 And to that sun-like mask, which was now all that was left of that lion-like vision of hunger, Shiva said, exulting, “I shall call you Face of Glory, ‘Kirttimukha’, and you shall shine above the doors to all my temples.
 No one who refuses to honor and worship you will come ever to knowledge of me.”

 Gold kirtimukha armband, Java (Majapahit era)

 That is the meaning of the Kirtimukha over the entrances to the Shiva temples.
 The terrifying face of Kirtimukha stares at us everywhere.
 It is symbolic of our vain pursuit of power and pleasures, reminding us constantly: